Full Moon Rituals – Ideas, activities and what to do during a full moon

 Take a moonbeam bath or an actual bath

 If you can get outside and bathe in the moonlight in either the ocean or freshwater, this is a wonderful way to connect yourself with nature and the energy of the full moon.
-If bathing outside doesn’t sound like your jam, run yourself a nice hot bath with a good amount of pink Himalayan Salts, Epsom Salts or Magnesium Bath Salts for your muscles, light some candles, surround yourself with healing crystals, burn some Palo Santo, or essential oils and drop a few of your favorite essential oils into the hot running water.
+If bathing outside doesn’t sound like your jam, run yourself a nice hot bath with a good amount of pink Himalayan Salts, Epsom Salts or Magnesium Bath Salts for your muscles.
+Make the space sacred by lighting some candles.
+Surround yourself with healing crystals (see the crystals below that are good for going inward).
+Burn some incense or Palo Santo, or add a few essential oils drops in to the hot running water with you.
 I love sandalwood essential oil or relaxing lavender oils in the bath.

 Cleanse your space

 The full moon is the high point of the lunar cycle when the moon is closest to the earth and its cleansing energy can be felt full beam!
-Take an hour out of your day to put clean, fresh bedsheets on your bed, declutter your space, water your house plants (see this list of house plants that purify the air in your home), wipe surfaces clean, open the windows and let fresh air in, spritz the room with cleansing essential oils, and then burn some incense or sage in a smudging ceremony … see below!
+Take an hour out of your day to put clean, fresh bedsheets on your bed, declutter your space, water your house plants (see this list of house plants that purify the air in your home), wipe surfaces clean, open the windows and let fresh air in.
+You can spritz the room with cleansing essential oils, and then burn some incense, Palo Santo or Sage in a smudging ceremony … see below!

 Do a Full Moon smudging ceremony